-We suggest that the sites should have the opportunity to develop to their optimum economic potential, supporting local market demands and consistent with the Draft District Planning Principles.
+We suggest that the site should have the opportunity to develop to its optimum economic potential to support local market demands, consistent with the Draft District Planning Principles.
 This is discussed in the next section.

 3.3 Strategic planning setting